BestTimesToVisit.com Logo

 Guided Tours with Included Transport

-Many tour operators offer packages that include transportation to popular Maya sites like Xunantunich, Lamanai, and Caracol.
-This is the most convenient option for those who prefer not to worry about logistics.
+Many tour operators offer packages that include transportation to and from major Maya sites like Xunantunich, Lamanai, and Caracol, often from popular hubs like San Ignacio or Belize City.
+This is a hassle-free option for those who prefer organized excursions.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.